Three Arrested In Red Oak Vehicle Burglary, Theft Ring - Focus Daily News

 RED OAK—Walmart Supercenter #3433 has been the site of a number of car burglaries in the store parking lot over the last few months.
 Most recently, the box store located in the 100 block of Ryan Drive, had as many as four vehicle burglaries in one day.

-On that day, March 3, Red Oak Police were originally dispatched to the location on a theft in progress call.
+On March 3rd, Red Oak Police were originally dispatched to the location on a theft in progress call.
 Three black males entered the store with backpacks.
-When the men exited the security alarm sounded.
+When the men exited, the security alarm sounded.

 Red Oak Police found the suspects were in possession of stolen merchandise in the backpack.
 These items matched stolen property from four separate burglary of vehicle offenses earlier in the day.